SmingHub/Sming/Sming/Components/lwip/.patches/lwip/README.rst

 Development of lwIP is hosted on Savannah, a central point for software development, maintenance and distribution.
-Everyone can help improve lwIP by use of Savannah’s interface, Git and the mailing list.
+Everyone can help improve lwIP by use of Savannah's interface, Git and the mailing list.
 A core team of developers will commit changes to the Git source tree.

-The lwIP TCP/IP stack is maintained in the ‘lwip’ Git module and contributions (such as platform ports) are in the ‘contrib’ Git module.
+The lwIP TCP/IP stack is maintained in the 'lwip' Git module and contributions (such as platform ports) are in the 'contrib' Git module.

 See doc/savannah.txt for details on Git server access for users and developers.